-Complainant also alleges that by denying her motions for entry of default, the district judge demonstrated favoritism for defendants.
-However, adverse rulings are not proof of misconduct, and complainant provides no objectively verifiable evidence to support these allegations, beyond disagreeing with the judge's decisions and rulings.
+Finally, complainant claims that the magistrate judge is colluding with another judge and opposing counsel "to obstruct settlement by any means necessary."
+Complainant provides no objectively verifiable evidence to support these baseless allegations, beyond disagreeing with the judge's decisions and orders.
 Therefore, these allegations are dismissed as unfounded.
-See 28 U.S.C. § 352(b)(1)(A)(iii) (listing reasons the chief judge may decide to dismiss the complaint, including claims that are lacking sufficient evidence to raise an inference that misconduct has occurred); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
+See 28 U.S.C.

+§ 352(b)(1)(A)(iii) (listing reasons the chief judge may decide to dismiss the complaint, including claims that are lacking sufficient evidence to raise an inference that misconduct has occurred); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
 Jud.
 Council 2009) ("claimant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).